 What Is a Tariff?

-A tariff is a tax that a government places on a group of imported goods.
-Tariffs benefit domestic producers of those goods, because the tax essentially makes the imported version of the good more expensive.
+First, a tariff is a tax that a government places on goods imported from another country.
+Tariffs benefit domestic producers of those goods because the tax essentially makes the imported version of the same product more expensive.
 Any country can impose a tariff on goods from any other country.

-Goods can include anything from tennis shoes to computer chips.
-A country may import retail items—like TVs—or it may import raw materials like steel or corn.
+The term “goods” can include anything from tennis shoes to computer chips.
+A country may import retail items (like TVs) or it may import raw materials (like steel or corn).

 A Tariff Example